-In response to California's passage of Proposition 13, SB 204 was passed in 1979 to reduce the property tax rate cap from \$5.00 to \$3.64 per \$100 assessed value, a cut that reduced funds paid to the school district, the Distributive School Fund, and a Medicaid levy.
+In response to California's passage of Proposition 13, SB 204 was passed in 1979 to reduce the property tax rate cap from \$5.00 to \$3.64 per \$100 of assessed value, a cut that reduced funds paid to the school district, the Distributive School Fund, and a Medicaid levy.

-SB 69, enacted in 1981, changed how improvements to real property were valued, moving away from market value to taxable value.
-Land was also taxed based on actual use instead of the "highest and best use," which is currently how land is valued for taxation purposes.
-The changes in 1981 led to a 50 percent decrease in property tax collections and drove local governments to rely more on sales taxes (Nevada Department of Taxation 2013).
+SB 69, enacted in 1981, changed how improvements to real property were valued, moving away from market value to taxable value which is Nevada's current standard of valuation.
+The taxable value of land is the full cash value of land in its actual use; the taxable value of improvements is the replacement cost less depreciation.
+The changes in 1981 led to a 50 percent decrease in property tax collections and drove local governments to rely more on sales taxes (Nevada Department of Taxation 2019).

-In 2005, the state legislature placed a complex cap on the increase in a residential property tax bill and a separate cap on the increase in property tax bills for other property However, this cap does not apply to new parcels or to new construction.
+In 2005, the state legislature placed a complex cap on the increase in a residential property tax bill and a separate cap on the increase in property tax bills for other property.
+However, this cap does not apply to new parcels or to new construction.
 When a residential parcel is sold and the new owners confirm that the property will be their primary residence, they qualify to continue under the tax cap and to pay no more than 3 percent above the tax from the previous year.
 The cap applies only to the actual tax bill; the assessor is still responsible for annual appraisal of the property (Washoe County Assessor).